 Relieving stress from meditation and focusing your mind also helps you to curb emotional eating and lose weight.
 Let’s see… curb emotional eating, burn calories, that sounds a lot like weight loss!

 Food is the body’s fuel.
 If you don’t eat properly you will slowly feel sluggish and will lower your performance.
 Food that is high in fat takes more time to be digested so your body will concentrate more blood there, making you feel tired and less willing to work and focus after eating it.
 Also food that is high in sugar makes your blood sugar pike, giving you more energy, but as soon as that rush ends it will go down making you less energetic and more tired.

 To give your body the proper fuel to work is highly recommended to eat a variety of vegetables and lean protein.
 Sounds familiar?
 No fat, less sugar, lean protein, vegetables: the basic recipe to lose weight!

 It’s not about work-life balance, as if working wasn’t a part of your life, or as if being healthy was something you don’t do for yourself.
 It is about being consistent in all aspects of your life.

 Don’t be too hard on yourself!
 You may not be able to make so many changes overnight.
-And you won’t see results overnight either.
+And you won’t lose weight and see results overnight either.
 Keep focused, be perseverant.
 And always check with your physician before starting any treatment.